GameWithPixels/DiceFirmware/README.md

 * `Arduino: Select Port` and select SEGGER
 * `Arduino: Open Serial Monitor`

-# Firmware modes
+# Validation Mode

-The firmware has 3 distinct runtime modes:
-- Release: the default mode, nothing special
-- Validation: make the die blink it's device id, allowing an app to read it for automatic BLE connection during the validation process of a board or a die
+This special runtime mode makes the die blink it's device id using the LEDs, allowing an app to read it for automatic BLE connection.
-- Cycle LEDs: test mode that switches behavior after each reset, alternating between all LEDs off and blinking the LEDs one by one
+This is notably used during the validation process of a board or a die.

 The *Validation* mode is enabled by setting the lowest significant bit of the first UICR customer register to 0.
 It may be disabled afterwards by setting the second LSB of that same register to 0.